0x454d505459/bdsm-server/README.md

+# Unmaintenance Notice
+Im currently writing my own zig implementation of the bdsm-server, as such this repository won't be updated anymore.

 # Basic Data Server Monitor (Server)

 Can be used with the [Basic Data Server Monitor (Client)](http://github.com/firminsurgithub/bdsm-client) to monitor your server's CPU, RAM and Disk usage.